Updated: Jun 10

 NDIA also tried clarifying the roles of a support coordinator and an advocate and what is the boundary between the two, stating that support coordinators are not advocates and that Support coordinators need to be aware when their involvement moves beyond supported engagement into the role of a formal advocate.

-While there is no hard and fast line between supported engagement and formal advocacy, this is an important consideration for support coordinators in determining the scope of their service.
+While some may argue that there is no clear line between supported engagement and formal advocacy, this is an important consideration that many support coordinators would like to determine very early and define and express to the clients, clarifying the scope of their service delivery to NDIS clients.

 What gaps were identified with Support Coordination during these consultations?

-Within August 2020 discussion papers on support coordination, an attempt was made to better understand how the support coordination service model works in practice and how it can be improved to better support participant outcomes.
+In the discussion papers about support coordination, that were released earlier in August 2020, an attempt was already made for stakeholders to understand how the support coordination service model works in practice and how it can be improved to bring tangible outcomes for ndis participants.
 The consultation sought feedback on five key areas:

 Inclusion of support coordination